biancamika/digital-garden/content/notes/1. Resource Notes/This is Water - Speech.md

 ---
-title: This is Water - Speech
+title: "This is Water - Speech"
 ---
 ## Information
 - **Source:** [[David Foster Wallace]]